-Included where the vehicle is regarded as a fringe benefit.
+Included at the grossed up taxable value where the vehicle is regarded as a fringe benefit.

 Over Award Payment

 A payment that relates to an amount paid, which is above the basic rate set down by an industrial award applicable to that worker in included as remuneration.